Gurkamal27/Load-Duration-Curve-Tool/README.md

 ![App Screenshot](Source/UI.PNG)

 after submitting the initail perameters you are greated with several pop out windows that request you to select the required files/folders.
-The red indicator shows what file to select.
+The red indicator shows what file to select, in this case the request is to open a .csv data file.

 <img src="Source/interface.PNG"  width="800" height="385">